-Snoqualmie Lake Trail is a 11 mile moderately trafficked out and back trail located near Skykomish, WA that features a lake and is rated as difficult.
+Snoqualmie Lake Trail is a 11 mile moderately trafficked out and back trail located near Skykomish, Washington that features a lake and is rated as difficult.
 The trail is primarily used for hiking and mountain biking and is accessible from July until October.
 Dogs are also able to use this trail.

 From Seattle, east on I-90 to exit 34.
 Turn left onto 468th Ave SE and go 0.4 miles.
 Turn right on SE Middle Fork Rd and go 1 mile.
 Bear Right at fork and go 11.5 miles on the gravel road.
 Bear left at fork and gate and go 0.5 miles to the trailhead.

 Part of a through hike that a buddy and I've done starting at Dorothy Lake TH and exiting Snoqualmie Lake TH.
 Snoqualmie lake itself has little shore access and very few campsites.
 The fishing was very poor compared to Dorothy.
 Snoqualmie lake trail is longer, but very easy, as many miles are on old logging/mining roads.